BSidesSF/bsidessf.github.io/_pages/cfp.md

 title: "BSidesSF 2024 Call For Participation"
 ---

-BSidesSF is *still* soliciting submissions for the annual BSidesSF conference on May 4-5, 2024.
-Call for Participation is currently open for both Informational/Collaborative Tracks.
-Please note that all presentations are limited to two speakers only.
-Panels are limited to 5 participants (including the moderator).
+BSidesSF is soliciting submissions for the annual BSidesSF conference on May 4-5, 2024.
+Call for Participation is currently open for the Collaborative Track.

 Note: We **DO NOT** provide speaker or travel stipends at this time (except on a case-by-case basis with villages).
 We also DO NOT accept vendor pitches of any sort in our conference program.
 Thank you for your understanding.